 Mulgrew used to talk about how some people were geniuses, but that he certainly by any measure wasn’t…But, it’s just not true.

 Sorry Mulgrew.
 You were one of them, even if you wouldn’t admit it yourself.

 Every line, every tune, every piece of wisdom…

-There is so much to learn from everything Mulgrew did and today, while we got into some pretty deep concepts, we just barely scratched the surface.
+There is so much to learn from everything Mulgrew did and today, while we got into some pretty deep concepts over his solo on the timeless jazz standard All The Things You Are, we just barely scratched the surface.

 Hopefully you have an even better idea of what this jazz giant accomplished and are inspired to listen and learn from him even more.
 Remember, that behind every seemingly small musical idea lies a wealth of knowledge.